patextreme/midnight-anoncreds-poc/README.md

 3. **Midnight as ZKP Revocation Mechanism** - Leveraging Midnight's native ZKP capabilities to handle non-revocation proofs, offering an alternative to traditional accumulator-based revocation

-This POC specifically focuses on **Option 3**, utilizing the built-in Merkle tree to generate inclusion proofs
+This POC specifically focuses on **Option 3**, utilizing the built-in Merkle tree to generate inclusion proofs.

 ## Credential Flow